DanWahlin/gh-repo-issue-automator/README.md

 # GitHub Repository Issue Automator

 A small .NET CLI that reads a list of GitHub repositories and posts each file in a `prompts` folder as an issue to each repository.
-GitHub Copilot Coding Agent can then be assigned to the issue to process the prompts.
+[GitHub Copilot Coding Agent](https://docs.github.com/en/copilot/how-tos/use-copilot-agents/coding-agent) can then be assigned to the issue to process the prompts.
+Useful when a list of repos need the same issue created for processing by Coding Agent.

 ## Quick usage